PreshiDev/alx-low_level_programming/0x0E-structures_typedef/README.md

-4-new_dog.c that creates a new dog.
+5-free_dog.c is a function that frees dogs.